Short-Term Collaborative Research Residency, 2020–21

 - Curriculum Vitae of the Organizer(s) (2 pages max)

 Successful applications should clearly demonstrate how the theme and activities will contribute to research excellence in the humanities and include faculty participants from at least two UC campuses.
 Preference will be given to projects that engage three or more UC campuses and projects already underway, although UCHRI will consider less-developed projects, provided that there is a compelling case made for the benefit of an intense research residency.
+All project activities must take place between July 1, 2020 and June 30, 2021.

 The project description should be a maximum of 2,000 words and include the following elements: